 - White Fire OG

 Those are just a few of the strains with the highest limonene content.

-> Just like any other form of medication or medical cannabis product, you’ll want to consult with your healthcare provider and work with them to figure out the right dose for yourself.
-When it comes to dosage, we highly recommend the “slow and low” approach of starting with a small amount of cannabis, seeing how it affects you, then increasing the dosage little by little until you get the desired effect.
+Like any other form of medication or medical cannabis product, you’ll want to consult your healthcare provider and work with them to figure out the right dose for yourself.
+When it comes to dosage, we highly recommend the “slow and low” approach of starting with a small amount of cannabis, seeing how it affects you, then increasing the dosage a little until you get the desired effect.

 Get started on your cannabis journal by getting a medical card online through Leafwell.